Maple Chipotle Pulled Pork. A delicious, slow cooked, sweet, smoky and spicy pulled pork from your oven that can be enjoyed year round.

-Pulled pork is a favourite of my son’s and when he tasted our delicious Maple Chipotle Barbeque Sauce, he knew it would be a terrific base for a new pulled pork recipe.
+Pulled pork is a favourite of my son’s and when he tasted our delicious Maple Chipotle Barbecue Sauce, he knew it would be a terrific base for a new pulled pork recipe.
 To add to our experimentation, we also made baked beans using the same sauce.
-With some corn flour biscuits added, this was a very flavorful comfort food meal.
+With some corn flour biscuits added, this was a very flavourful comfort food meal.

 Like this recipe?

 Find tons of other great BBQ ideas in our BBQ and Grilling Category.

 To keep up with the latest home style cooking & baking ideas from Rock Recipes plus daily recipe suggestions from decadent desserts to quick delicious weekday meals, be sure to follow Rock Recipes Facebook Page and follow us on Instagram.

 - 6 pound or larger pork shoulder roast

 - 2 medium red onion chopped